Client Terms and Conditions

 If you should fail to follow through with these actions, Modern Law may withdraw from representing you.

-Modern Law uses electronic files and will provide me with an electronic file once your case is closed.
-Modern law does not keep your original documents and will return everything to you once it is scanned.
-In the event there may also be hard copies or materials that belong to you they will be returned to me to the best of their ability.
-If for some reason, you are unavailable, or can’t be reached, the Firm will destroy the papers.
+Modern Law uses electronic files and will provide me with an electronic file once my case is closed.
+Modern law does not keep my original documents and will return everything to me once it is scanned.
+In the event there may also be hard copies or materials that belong to me they will be returned to me to the best of their ability.
+If for some reason, I am are unavailable, or can’t be reached, the Firm will destroy the papers.
+I am responsible for keeping copies of emails sent to or from Modern Law.
+I agree to download my complete electronic file from Modern Law within two years of receiving my file.

 The Right To Terminate